 REP. CARSON ROSS

-Rep. Carson Ross, a Republican, elected in 1988, represents eastern Jackson County (District 55) in the Missouri House of Representatives.
+Rep. Carson Ross, a Republican, represents eastern Jackson County (District 55) in the Missouri House of Representatives.

 A 1964 graduate of Bradley County High School, Rep. Ross attended the University of Arkansas and received a bachelor of science degree in business administration from Rockhurst College in 1977.

-Born December 15, 1946, in Warren, Ark., Rep. Ross resides in Blue Springs with his wife, Eloise.
-They have three daughters: Shelley, Carla and Diana; and six granddaughters: Brittanie Revee', Rakaiya Sha, Ashton Leigh, Micah Nicole, Reghan Mechele and Ariana Ali, and one grandson, Adonis Ross.
+Born December 15, 1946, in Warren, AK, Rep. Ross resides in Blue Springs with his wife, Eloise.
+They have three daughters: Shelley, Carla and Diana; and five granddaughters: Brittanie Revee', Rakaiya Sha, Ashton Leigh, Micah Nicole, Reghan Mechele and Ariana Ali.